cogment/cogment-doc/docs/reference/python.md

 Parameters:

 -   `trial_config`: _protobuf class instance_ - Configuration for the trial.
 The type is specified in the spec file under the section `trial:config_type`.
 The config will be added to the default parameters (in the Orchestrator) and sent to the pre-trial hooks (if any).
 The pre-trial hooks will set the trial parameters according to the config.
 If there is no pre-trial hooks, the config is ignored and the default parameters are used.
-This cannot be provided with the `trial_params`.
+This cannot be provided with the `trial_params`. <!--- If this is a bytes string, it will be passed raw to the orchestrator. --->
 -   `trial_id_requested`: _str_ - The trial identifier requested for the new trial.
 It must be unique among all active trials and a limited set of the latest ended trials (this list of trials can be retrieved with `get_trial_info` or `watch_trial`).
 If provided, the Orchestrator will try to use this trial_id, otherwise, a UUID will be created.
 -   `trial_params`: _TrialParameters instance_ - Fully defined parameters to start the new trial.
 This will be used as the trial parameters (I.e. the default parameters and pre-trial hooks are ignored).
 This cannot be provided with the `trial_config`.